ray-project/ray/doc/source/cluster/kubernetes/user-guides/observability.md

 Although `Status.State` can represent the cluster situation, it's still only a single field.
 By enabling the feature gate `RayClusterStatusConditions` on the KubeRay v1.2.1, you can access to new `Status.Conditions` for more detailed cluster history and states.

 :::{warning}
-`RayClusterStatusConditions` is still an alpha feature and may undergo changes in the future.
+`RayClusterStatusConditions` is still an alpha feature and may change in the future.
 :::

 If you deployed KubeRay with Helm, then enable the `RayClusterStatusConditions` gate in the `featureGates` of your Helm values.